ITALIAN CITIZENSHIP 1948 CASE

 The 1st line from Your mother’s side (i.e., Your maternal grandfather – your maternal father – You).
 Your maternal grandfather never renounced his Italian Citizenship.

-The 2nd line from Your father’s side (i.e., Your paternal grandmother – Your father – You).
+The 2nd line is from Your father’s side (i.e., Your paternal grandmother – Your father – You).
 Your paternal grandmother never renounced her Italian Citizenship.

 You may be eligible for Italian Citizenship by Descent from both lines.
 That’s good!